-Join Sea Turtle Conservancy’s Dr. Dan Evans, Senior Research Biologist, and Sarah Rhodes-Ondi, Community Stewardship Coordinator at the Barrier Island Center, for a Virtual Turtle Walk in the Archie Carr National Wildlife Refuge this Friday at 10:00 AM.
+Join Sea Turtle Conservancy’s Dr. Dan Evans, Senior Research Biologist, and Sarah Rhodes-Ondi, Community Stewardship Coordinator at the Barrier Island Center, for a Virtual Turtle Walk in the Archie Carr National Wildlife Refuge.
 Learn about the characteristics of the three main sea turtle species nesting in the Carr Refuge, threats to their survival, and how you can help sea turtles from home.

 During June and July the Sea Turtle Conservancy (STC) has a limited number of spaces for the public to join us on a guided turtle walk.
 Through this program, STC hopes that the experience of a guided sea turtle walk will help inspire future naturalists and sea turtle advocates.
 Florida’s beaches, especially along the east central coast in the Archie Carr National Wildlife Refuge, provide nesting habitat for more nesting loggerhead turtles than any place in the Western Hemisphere and more endangered green turtles than any place in North America.
 In addition, endangered leatherback sea turtles nest in the Carr Refuge.